-We mentioned earlier how important it is for speakers to be run in, so don’t judge them as soon as you’ve lifted them from their box and linked them up to the rest of your system.
+It's extremely important for speakers to be properly run in before you judge them, so don’t subject them to an extended testing session as soon as you’ve lifted them from their box and linked them to the rest of your system.

 Some speakers can take almost 100 hours to come on song, though for most around 24 hours should suffice.

 All this really means is you leave them playing, allowing the components to warm up, stretch out and get into their stride.

 It’s unlikely you’d want to do this at any extreme volume anyway, but be careful not to push them too hard straight away.
 Let them ease into a walk before you ask them to run.

 If we accept that you’re not really doing anything but plugging them in and waiting during task one, the most time you’ll spend getting your system to sound right will be with positioning.

 Take your time here.
 Small differences in position can make big differences to the sonic balance.